 This post contains affiliate links.
 If you purchase a product through these links I may earn a few pennies.
 Thanks for keeping this free blog going.

 Just looking at these pictures is making my mouth water!
 Chicken tagine is an old, classic Moroccan dish.
 It combines lots of veggies and herbs and spices and takes time to make.
 But it is OH so worth it.
 The recipe is simple, there is nothing too difficult about making it.
 You don’t even need an actual tagine to make it!
 Although, I certainly debated whether I should bring back my shoes or a tagine from Tangier!
 The shoes won ultimately but I found a way to make this recipe at home.
 Chicken tagine is to Morocco like spaghetti is to Italy.
-Every family has their own little ways of making and different spices here and there that they add.
+Every family has their own little way of making this dish and add different spices here and there.
 This recipe is a pretty basic one.
 A good staple that you can switch up as you learn what you like best about it.